unazed/T.A.I.P./README.md

 # T.A.I.P.
 the assembly interpeter [in] python (also taip means yes in my language)

-at the moment (2:21 31st May '18), the interpreter supports:
+at the moment (00:29 1st June '18), the interpreter supports:
 - simple compilation-error tracebacks
 - generation of dynamic opcode/operand listings from source
 - namespaces (which could inherently allow support for stack-frames and heap)